ISSUE: 2016, Volume 13, Issue 1

 The YPS Magazine has also been produced in PDF format.
 To read these PDF's you will need a PDF Reader.
 The popular free Adobe Acrobat Reader is available from Adobe's website by clicking here.

-Unless otherwise stated, all quotations are taken from the NKJV
+Unless otherwise stated, Bible quotations are from the NKJV.

 The question ‘Have you brushed your teeth?’ is one my youngest son often hears.
 He is still at an age when he sometimes forgets!
 You get the impression that getting washed is something to be avoided, if at all possible, when you hear the complaint ‘I had a bath two days ago, do I NEED to get washed?’
 Probably most of us went through the stage where getting washed seemed so pointless.

 Peter asks Jesus a similar question in John chapter 13.
 He watches as the Lord rises from supper, wraps an apron around his waist and fills the basin with water.
 It must have been clear what Jesus intended to do, but neither Peter nor any of the other disciples protested.
 The Lord begins to wash the disciples’ feet, but Peter doesn’t offer to take over.
 So when he objects to the Lord washing his feet, the only alternative is that his feet remain unwashed.
 Christ replies, ‘If I do not wash you, you have no part with Me’.
 He demonstrates how important cleanliness is for the Christian.
 It’s not that Christ is making a point about personal hygiene; remember, he previously defended the disciples when the Pharisees criticized them for eating without washing their hands, Mark 7.
 6-9.
 He is referring to a need to be spiritually clean.